GeoffreyMokua/GeoffreyMokua/geoffrey README.md

--Hi there wave
+Hi there wave

--My name is Geoffrey.
+My name is Geoffrey.
 Welcome to my Github!

--I am a full-stack web developer.
+I am a full-stack web developer.
 I recently graduated from Jomo Kenyatta university in Health Informatics and decided to make a bigger leap to learn programming.
 I spend a lot of time brainstorming ideas and always try to create something.

-- My motivation for coding is fairly simple and it's somewhat related to my college major.
+ My motivation for coding is fairly simple and it's somewhat related to my college major.
  I learned web developing because I want to code for good.
  Web developing is very versatile and is one of the most common and fast-growing demand skills.
  I would like to be the go-to person among friends or anyone who needs a website.